 Radio Selective Calling

-Selective calling is a bit counter-culture for ham radio, since hams rely mainly on voice calling on repeaters or net frequencies, but radio selective calling has always been a special interest of mine, probably due to my experience with college jobs involving MTS and IMTS VHF Radio Telephone Systems.
+Selective calling is somewhat counter-culture for ham radio, since hams rely mainly on voice calling on repeaters or net frequencies.
+Yet radio selective calling has always been a special interest of mine, probably due to my experience with college jobs involving MTS and IMTS VHF Radio Telephone Systems.
 I describe several selective systems that have been used in the commercial services that may be of interest to hams.
 They include Motorola Quik-Call II (two tone pagers), Bell 106A (MTS Dial Pulse from way, way back in history), DTMF (Touch-Tone), SITOR B and even CW.
-FYI AT&T’s Maritime HF stations used CW and SITOR B back in the day for HF selective calling.
+FYI, back in the day AT&T’s Maritime HF ship-to-shore radio stations used both CW and SITOR B for selective calling on HF radio channels.